 We also decided to mix the finishes on the tub filler and the wall because we wanted to give the area a unique feel.
 It turned out really beautiful 🙂

 Ahh…I call this the living room bedroom disaster!
 I’m still waiting for the previous homeowner to reach out to me and tell me why they did this!!
-Knocking down spindles in a 100 year old house was certainly a unique experience!

-Once we got the floor back in and added the beautiful carpet, it started to look more like a cozy bedroom 🙂 We opted for kid proof patterned carpet.
+Once my guys got the floor back in and added the beautiful carpet, it started to look more like a cozy bedroom 🙂 We opted for kid proof patterned carpet.
 It’s more of a flat weave than plush, so it’s super friendly for kids spaces!
 We had to figure out how to make the chimney from the downstairs family room work in this area.
 My team and I decided to make one side a closet and the other side a library nook.
 I love these design choices because it feels very intentional instead of awkward like it did before!

 The library bench was such an inexpensive thing to do!
 It was only a piece of plywood with trim!
 Then I built some cute shelves 🙂 I use these same shelves in my kids rooms to store books 🙂

 In this picture, it only looks like we put furniture in this room, but the reality is, these were some of the roughest walls I had ever seen!!
 I think my youngest, Eleanor could have done a better job mudding and taping the walls than the people did on this one!!
-We went through and did a skim coat, smoothed the walls and gave them a fresh coat of paint.
-Then, added all of the cute furnishings to make it cozy and warm 🙂
+My guys went through and did a skim coat, smoothed the walls and gave them a fresh coat of paint.
+Then, I added all of the cute furnishings to make it cozy and warm 🙂

 This was another super easy and inexpensive room!
 The beadboard and awesome sink were already in great condition, so we saved them!
 The bathtub was amazing, so we took it to Miracle Method to have it reglazed.
 The previous homeowner already installed the tile on the floor, so the only thing left to do was paint!
 We went with a soft lavender and I think this bathroom feels so refreshed!!